Hico, TX

 Head to the Route page to study your route and see what mileage the aid stations are located at for your route.

-Each aid station will have water and basic food items such as bananas, potato chips and M&M's, as well as hydration mix from Flow Formulas, and waffles and gels from UnTapped.
+Each aid station will have water and basic food items such as bananas, potato chips and M&M's, as well as hydration, waffles and gels from UnTapped.

 Racing